int08h/blog/content/post/to-catch-a-lying-timeserver.md

 | Server Response to a single request | 360 |
 | Server Response when batching 64 requests | 744 |

-The 1 KiB request size requirement ensures an attacker has no gain on any traffic sent to a Roughtime server; replies are always smaller than requests, even under load (when batching responses).
+The 1 KiB request size requirement ensures an attacker has no size gain on traffic sent to a Roughtime server; replies are always smaller than requests, even under load (when batching responses).

 This also naturally rate-limits requests: at 1 KiB per request a 10 Gbps link can deliver a maximum of 1.2 million requests per second.
 As shown above, that rate is easily handled by a single Skylake core.